intel/neural-compressor/docs/tutorial/tensorflow/alexnet_mnist/README.md

 ## Introduction

-This is a demo to show an End-To-End pipeline to build up a CNN model to recognize handwriting number and speed up AI model by Intel® Neural Compressor.
+This is a demo to show an End-To-End pipeline to build up a CNN model by Tensorflow to recognize handwriting number and speed up AI model by Intel® Neural Compressor.

 1. Train a CNN AlexNet model by Keras and Intel Optimization for Tensorflow based on dataset MNIST.